clij/clij-docs/README.md

 # ClearCLIJ - OpenCL based GPU image processing from ImageJ macro

-Image processing in modern GPUs allows for accellerating processing speeds massively.
-This page introduces how to do image processing in the graphics processing unit (GPU) using [OpenCL](https://www.khronos.org/opencl/) from ImageJ macro inside [Fiji](http://fiji.sc).
+Image processing in modern GPUs allows for accelerating processing speeds massively.
+This page introduces how to do image processing in the graphics processing unit (GPU) using [OpenCL](https://www.khronos.org/opencl/) from ImageJ macro inside [Fiji](http://fiji.sc) using the [ClearCLIJ](https://github.com/haesleinhuepf/clearclij/) library.
 It is not necessary to learn OpenCL itself.
-Preprogrammed routines are supposed to do GPU image processing for you with given ImageJ macro programming experience. \
+Preprogrammed routines are supposed to do GPU image processing for you with given ImageJ macro programming experience.
 The list of preprogrammed routines might be extended depending on the communities needs.

 ## Before we start
 The presented software is in early developmental stage.
 Yet it is unclear where this project is heading towards.
-In order to know if it makes sense to develop ClearCLIJ up to a degree where people can _just_ use it, I need your help:
+In order to know what might be necessary to develop ClearCLIJ up to a degree where people can _just_ use it, I need your help:

 * **Share efforts** I will not ask you to support coding this thing.
 However, you are welcome if you feel like sharing efforts.